/prep and /interview, Socratic questioning is always active.

 Proactive check-ins

-When you connect Telegram, Selah can send you brief, unprompted nudges throughout the day — a question about a stalled note, a connection between your captures and this week’s devotional, or a gentle reminder about something you might want to pray about.
-These arrive as plain-text Telegram messages designed to feel like a friend checking in, not a notification.
+When you connect Telegram, Selah can send you brief, unprompted nudges throughout the day — a follow-up on something you read this morning, a gentle invitation to pause, or a question about a pattern it’s noticing in your captures.
+These arrive as plain-text Telegram messages designed to feel like a friend walking alongside you, not a notification.
+Check-ins lean toward discipleship — heart, practice, and walking-it-out — rather than “organize your notes.”
+A smaller share still surfaces stalled notes or unprayed captures when that’s genuinely what you need.
 Check-ins are evaluated every 15 minutes during your active hours.
-Selah reviews your recent activity — notes, captures, prayers, and study patterns — and decides whether something is worth surfacing.
+Selah reviews your recent activity — devotional completions, prayers, captures, notes, and patterns across them — and decides whether something is worth surfacing.
 If nothing needs attention, it stays quiet.
 You receive at most two nudges per day.What Selah checks for

 - Unprayed captures — a thought you captured that mentions something prayer-worthy but hasn’t been added to your prayer board.
 Selah suggests it gently.

-- Thematic connections — a link between your recent captures, notes, and this week’s devotional theme.
-Selah surfaces the connection as a question.
+- Thematic connections — a link between your recent captures, notes, and this week’s devotional theme, surfaced as a question.

-- Contextual facts — occasionally, a brief historical or language note about a passage you’re studying.
+- Occasionally — at most once a week — a one-sentence historical or contextual note about a passage you’re actively studying.

 Customizing check-in behavior

-You can change what Selah checks for by telling it in conversation.
-Send a message in Telegram or the web companion like:- “Stop asking me about stale notes”
+You can reshape what Selah checks for by telling it in conversation.
+Send a message in Telegram or the web companion like:- “Stop asking about my notes so much”

 - “Focus on prayer connections and devotional themes”